Xeretis/CliLib/readme.md

 *Note: Technically flag options can be anything that starts with '-' so option and longOption could be swithed up, or there could even be two options with '-', but they are originally meant to be used with a short and a long version.
 (Doing otherwise may cause problems in the future)*
 ## Examples
 Examples can be found in the `./examples` folder.
 Take a look at them to get a deeper understanding of how things are done in action.

+*Disclaimer: This projact was made and tested with the MinGW compiler.
+Some other compilers may work just as well, but by default the MSVC compiler will not work.
+To get it working with MSVC as well you need to add some  extra imports at the start of CliLib.hpp.
+(Your IDE will probably tell you which)*